 So, this guide looks at the steps you can take to fill a butane lighter and keep using it.
 Let us get into it.

 Purging means removing any fuel or air that might be remaining in the lighter.
 You should always work in a well-ventilated area when working on such a project.
 The last thing you want is the fuel to irritate your eyes.

 It is also advisable not to refill the lighter while it is still hot.
-Butane is highly combustible and can easily spark if you are from using the lighter.
-Give it around 30 minutes after using before refilling.
+Butane is highly combustible and can easily spark if you are from using a lighter.
+Give it around 30 minutes after using it before refilling.

 Opening the lighter for refilling